panoply/vscode-liquid/README.md

 # Formatting

 Formatting can be enable/disabled via the command palette and will respect the `editor.formatOnSave` setting.
-When Liquid formatting is **enabled** the extension will format (beautify) any HTML, Liquid or Jekyll file in your workspace as it will assume these files contain Liquid syntax.
+When Liquid formatting is **enabled** the extension will format (beautify) HTML, Liquid or Jekyll files in your workspace as it will assume these files contain Liquid syntax.

 Formatting uses a default set of style rules which enforce a consistent coding style.
-You can customize the format rules and overwrite the defaults using a `.liquidrc` file or alternatively use the `liquid.rules` workspace setting option.
+You can customize the format rules and overwrite the defaults using a `.liquidrc` file or alternatively use the `liquid.format.rules` workspace setting option.

 ### Using .liquidrc rule file

 Including a .liquid file in the root of your projects workspace is the **recommended approach** for defining a custom set of formatting code style rules.
-This approach allows you to easily control formatting options to best fit your code style quirks and share this ruleset across projects and collaborations.
+This approach allows you to easily control formatting options to best fit your code style quirks and share this rules across projects and collaborations.

 ### Using the workspace setting option

-Rules can also be applied in your User or Workspace settings using the `liquid.rules` configuration option.
+Rules can also be applied in your User or Workspace settings using the `liquid.format.rules` configuration option.
 Please note that if a `.liquidrc` is present in your projects root it will run precedence over rules defined in workspace settings.
 Again, it's recommended you use a `.liquidrc` file for setting custom rules.

 ### Status bar button